 In a period, the current level of GHG stocks is predetermined, at level x.
-Region R's domestic supply is b_1p and E supplies q, so total emissions are $b_1p + q$.
-The constant decay rate is δ so next period stock, denoted x', is
+Region R's domestic supply is $b_1 p$ and E supplies q, so total emissions are $b_1 p + q$.
+We use a discrete time model and simplify notation by dropping time subscripts; x is the stock in the "current" period and x' the stock in the "next" period.
+The constant decay rate is δ so next period stock is